 It should be noted, however, that QALYs may not always be correlated with nurse-sensitive indicators such as patient satisfaction with care, especially in supportive and palliative care (Douglas and Normand, 2005), therefore using other measures is probably justified.
 For example, several studies paid attention to quality of care indicators (including patient satisfaction with care) as an outcome variable (Mitchell-DiCenso et al., 1996, Pioro et al., 2001, Pratt et al., 1993, Taylor et al., 1997, Venning et al., 2000).
 Some other authors (Pratt et al., 1993, Sakr et al., 2003, Taylor et al., 1997) used intermediate, or process-related measures of care (e.g., process errors for minor injury units; proportion of time patients spent in therapeutic range), because significantly adverse events may be rare, or true state of health may be hard to measure.
 In addition, treatment by nurses may involve symptom-free progression of disease (especially in an on-demand model of follow-up care), which may be very difficult to measure with any indicator (Helgesen et al., 2000).

+Selection bias

 In some studies (Bissinger et al., 1997, Richardson et al., 2001), there were substantial differences in mortality between comparison groups, and as a result, differentials in the rate of missing outcome data.
 Even though the authors argued these differences were not statistically significant, this may have been due to small sample sizes, rather than true lack of statistically significant differences in mortality.
 Certainly the randomized controlled trials were not powered to detect differences in this significant outcome.
-There was another possibility for selection bias in some studies, for example when a considerable number of patients (around 47 per cent) initially randomized to receive care from nurses, eventually received “usual care”, because of nurse practitioners or medical staff request (Pioro et al., 2001).
+There was another possibility for selection bias in some studies, for example when a considerable number of patients (around 47 per cent) initially randomized to receive care from nurses, eventually received “usual care”, because of nurse practitioner or medical staff request (Pioro et al., 2001).
 The authors did not find significant baseline differences between this group and those who stayed in the nurse-treated group, but even in this case, some unobservable confounding factors may have been unaccounted for.

+Costing methodology

 As far as costs are concerned, in studies like this they may be hard to estimate, especially when resources are not traded for money (Douglas and Normand, 2005).
-Having said that, six authors employed a bottom-up/micro costing approach to estimating costs (Bissinger et al., 1997, Graveley and Littlefield, 1992, Mitchell-DiCenso et al., 1996, Pioro et al., 2001, Taylor et al., 1997, Venning et al., 2000), while the rest used a less detailed top-down, case-mix or disease-specific per diem design.
+Having said that, six authors employed a bottom-up/micro costing approach (i.e., the approach where resource use and prices are collected for separate items consumed) (Bissinger et al., 1997, Graveley and Littlefield, 1992, Mitchell-DiCenso et al., 1996, Pioro et al., 2001, Taylor et al., 1997, Venning et al., 2000), while the rest used a less detailed top-down, case-mix or disease-specific per diem design.
 When some resources were shared, it was not usually explained by the authors what the basis for allocating costs was.
 In three studies (Bissinger et al., 1997, Dall et al., 2009, Pioro et al., 2001), charges rather than payments were used for estimation.
 Cost of pharmaceuticals was not always included (the exceptions were (Bissinger et al., 1997, Mitchell-DiCenso et al., 1996, Pioro et al., 2001, Richardson et al., 2001, Sakr et al., 2003, Venning et al., 2000), although their consumption may in part depend on whether care is managed by nurses or other medical staff.
 In all studies, there was also a lack of information on possible co-payments and fees that patients may have paid under different arrangements.